cloudify-cosmo/docs.getcloudify.org/content/cli/users.md

 #### Usage
 `cfy users list`

-In a non-LDAP setup this command will list all users defined in this Cloudify Manager.
-In LDAP mode, it will list all users who have performed a log in into cloudify and were successfully authenticated against the LDAP-based system.<br>
+In non-LDAP mode, this command lists all of the users defined in this Cloudify Manager.
+In LDAP mode, this command lists all of the users who logged in to Cloudify and successfully authenticated with the LDAP system.<br>
 By default, when you generate the list of users, only the number of user groups and tenants each user is associated with are displayed.
 You can retrieve full details with the use of a `--get-data` flag.

 #### Optional flags